— Do you have a translation portfolio?

 For instance, I mainly specialize in website & app translations and my portfolio includes some website translation samples.

-I also offer IT and Engineering translation service.
-Therefore, I added texts related to IT and Engineering industry respectively.
+I also offer IT and Engineering translation services.
+Therefore, I added texts related to the IT and Engineering industry respectively.

 Type of customer

 Translations made for high-end, widely known companies will serve the good turn for your portfolio.
 Find out which company from the list of your customers has greater influence in their field and select relevant samples.